 One Day Itinerary For Braga Portugal

-Last Updated on September 6, 2022 by Soumya
+Last Updated on May 8, 2024 by Soumya

-Braga, or Roma Portuguesa as it was known previously, is a city with great history.
-It was established as a Roman settlement around the 1st century BC.
-Later on, Braga was exposed to the Germanic invasions from the north, which took over the city.
-Eventually, during the Reconquista, Braga became the main center of Christianity in Portugal and lots of religious buildings were built in the region.
+Later, Braga was exposed to Germanic invasions from the north, which took over the city.
+Eventually, during the Reconquista, Braga became the main center of Christianity in Portugal, and many religious buildings were built in the region.

 Today, Braga is one of the most visited cities in Portugal.
-That is no surprise, because the city is culturally and historically rich.
+That is no surprise because the city is culturally and historically rich.
 Braga is known as the religious center of Portugal due to the many churches and monasteries that abound in the area.
-It is also home to the oldest cathedral of Portugal, which is also the seat of the Archdiocese, Sé de Braga.

 Discover all the amazing things to do in Braga Portugal in a day whether you are here for a day trip from Porto or staying here for the night.
 Visit Bom Jesus do Monte, Sameiro Sanctuary, Braga Cathedral, and find the best accommodation options and the easiest way to get here. #CultureTravelWithSoumya #Braga #Portugal